 When used in these notes, the terms "The Coca-Cola Company," "Company," "we," "us" or "our" mean The Coca-Cola Company and all entities included in our condensed consolidated financial statements.
 In the opinion of management, all adjustments (including normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three months ended April 2, 2010, are not necessarily indicative of the results that may be expected for the year ending December 31, 2010.
+Operating results for the three and six months ended July 2, 2010, are not necessarily indicative of the results that may be expected for the year ending December 31, 2010.
 Sales of our ready-to-drink nonalcoholic beverages are somewhat seasonal, with the second and third calendar quarters accounting for the highest sales volumes.
 The volume of sales in the beverage business may be affected by weather conditions.

 Each of our interim reporting periods, other than the fourth interim reporting period, ends on the Friday closest to the last day of the corresponding quarterly calendar period.
-The first quarter of 2010 and 2009 ended on April 2, 2010, and April 3, 2009, respectively.
-The first quarter of 2010 had one less day compared to the first quarter of 2009.
+The second quarter of 2010 and 2009 ended on July 2, 2010, and July 3, 2009, respectively.
 Our fourth interim reporting period and our fiscal year end on December 31 regardless of the day of the week on which December 31 falls.